prebid/prebid.github.io/_posts/2017-09-25-announcing-prebid-1.0.md

 - Once you update your adapter to work with the base adapter in 1.0 - you will be able to integrate with more ad formats easier such as Native and Video.
 - We have broken down the parts of what an adapter does into separate functions - this will make it easier to integrate and test your adapter.
 - We have some additional requirements on what needs to be returned and what kind of endpoints are supporteed (only XHR).
-Please see the full how to update adapter guide for details.(link)
+Please see the full [adpater guide](http://prebid.org/dev-docs/bidder-adapter-1.html) for details.

 ## What's next

 We have already created the [1.0 branch](https://github.com/prebid/Prebid.js/tree/prebid-1.0).
 We expect to merge this to master once we have enough support from demand adapters.
-The tentative date to *release to master is October 16th 2017.*
+The tentative date to *release to master is October 23rd 2017.*

 ## How to get involved